For the power-user - Massive DSP muscle for the most dense projects!

 For editing/rendering video, you want a GTX card (provides hardware accelerated processing/rendering).

-To run three monitors, you'll want to select the R7-360 or one of the GTX cards.
+To run three or four monitors, you'll want to select one of the GTX cards.

-To run 4k monitors, select the R7-360 or one of the GTX cards (connect via HDMI or Display Port).
+To run 4k monitors, select one of the GTX cards (connect via HDMI or Display Port).

 If you're using a Firewire audio interface or external HD, add a TI chipset Firewire controller.